Search

 Which is the Best Hawaiian Island to Visit?

-We've identified 24 factors that are most influential in deciding which is the best Hawaiian island for you to visit.
+We've identified 23 factors that are most influential in deciding which is the best Hawaiian island for you to visit.
 Answer the following questions to receive your island score.
 We exclude Lanai and Molokai which are not typical choices for first time visits and require a little extra consideration.
+After receiving your recommendation, read our explanations at the bottom of the page.

 Beaches